The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

 Innovation Accounting and Leading Indicators

 Each Agile Team gathers the iteration metrics they’ve agreed to collect.
 This occurs in the quantitative part of the team retrospective.
-Figure 21 illustrates the measures for one team.
+Figure 18 illustrates the chart for the measurements of one team.

 Team PI Performance Report

-During the PI System Demo, the Business Owners, customers, Agile teams, and other key stakeholders rate the actual business value (BV) achieved for each team’s PI Objectives as shown in Figure 22.
+During the PI System Demo, the Business Owners, Customers, Agile teams, and other key stakeholders rate the actual business value (BV) achieved for each team’s PI Objectives as shown in Figure 19.